preco21/es-modules-syntax/README.md

 const a = 123;
 export default a;

-// export class as default
-export default class {
+// export class declaration as default export default class {
   constructor(a = 0) {
     this.setA(a);